 Centrue has substantial deferred tax assets that, under certain cases, can be used by Midland after completion of the merger to offset future taxable income of the combined company.
-The ultimate value of those deferred tax assets to Midland will depend on several factors, including Midland's ability to generate sufficient taxable income during the periods in which such deferred taxed assets may be utilized, future changes in Midland's shareholder base, applicable income tax rates and limitations under Section 382 of the Internal Revenue Code, which are expected to impose an annual limitation on the use of pre-merger net operating losses equal to the value of Centrue immediately prior to the merger, multiplied by the applicable "long-term tax-exempt rate" (a rate that changes monthly and was 2.09% in April 2017).
-Midland performed due diligence on Centrue's deferred tax assets and, in consultation with its tax and accounting advisors, and based on a number of significant assumptions, including Midland's future earnings levels and income tax rates, ascribed monetary value to those deferred tax assets, on the timeline assumed by Midland, or at all, it may prevent Midland from achieving the financial results it anticipated, and it may have an adverse effect on Midland's financial condition and results of operations.
+The ultimate value of those deferred tax assets to Midland will depend on several factors, including Midland's ability to generate sufficient taxable income during the periods in which such deferred taxed assets may be utilized, future changes in Midland's shareholder base, applicable income tax rates and limitations under Section 382 of the Internal Revenue Code, which are expected to impose an annual limitation on the use of pre-merger net operating losses equal to the value of Centrue immediately prior to the merger, multiplied by the applicable "long-term tax-exempt rate" (a rate that changes monthly and was 2.09% in March 2017).
+Midland performed due diligence on Centrue's deferred tax assets and, in consultation with its tax and accounting advisors, and based on a number of significant assumptions, including Midland's future earnings levels and income tax rates, ascribed monetary value to those deferred tax assets when determining the aggregate merger consideration Midland was willing to pay in the merger.
+To the extent Midland is unable to utilize Centrue's deferred tax assets, on the timeline assumed by Midland, or at all, it may prevent Midland from achieving the financial results it anticipated, and it may have an adverse effect on Midland's financial condition and results of operations.